Never Skip a Batch: Dense Learning of Temporal GNNs via Adaptive Pseudo-Supervision: Related work

 Pseudo-labeling techniques have been widely adopted to address label scarcity.
 Semi-supervised approaches~\cite{lee2013pseudo, xie2020self} generate labels via self-training but suffer from confirmation bias in low-supervision regimes~\cite{arazo2020pseudo}.
 Temporal knowledge graph (TKG) methods~\cite{han2023tkgf} interpolate entity distributions or missing facts but focus on triple completion, not node-level affinity prediction.
 Our key innovation lies in exploiting intrinsic temporal consistency through lightweight aggregation (e.g., moving averages), inspired by time series forecasting~\cite{hyndman2018forecasting}.
 Unlike model-dependent pseudo-labeling~\cite{li2023informative}, our method requires no auxiliary parameters, using historical interaction patterns to guide training during label-scarce periods.
 This aligns with streaming learning principles where historical baselines mitigate concept drift~\cite{ma2021dynaboard}.

+Previous work has also considered the dynamics of user preferences~\cite{klenitskiy2024does} and their temporal evolution across a broader range of applied problems~\cite{li2024sequential}.
+In both works, the authors conclude that across different datasets, the dynamics principle varies: some problems exhibit near-constant user preferences, which justifies label propagation and smoothing under true-label sparsity.

 \paragraph{Convergence for SGD.} The convergence speed of Stochastic Gradient Descent (SGD) is fundamentally constrained by the variance of stochastic gradients, especially in the presence of label sparsity or noise.
 Classical results~\cite{shalev2014understanding,Bubeck2015} show that, under natural assumptions, SGD converges at a rate of $ \mathcal{O}(\sigma^2 / T)$, where $T$ is the number of iterations, and $\sigma^2$ is the gradient variance.
-While approaches like SVRG~\cite{johnson2013accelerating} and Adam~\cite{kingma2015adam} target variance reduction through optimization techniques, relatively less attention has been paid to variance reduction at the label level.
-While empirically, label smoothing and pseudo-labeling methods address supervision sparsity by generating soft targets based on model predictions or historical trends, they consider different problem statements and ignore the sequential nature of the data, also avoiding a theoretical analysis of the convergence speed and focusing on quality improvement, significantly increasing training time.
+While approaches such as SVRG~\cite{johnson2013accelerating} and Adam~\cite{kingma2015adam} target variance reduction through optimization, relatively little attention has been paid to label-level variance reduction.
+So, empirically label smoothing and pseudo-labeling methods address supervision sparsity by generating soft targets based on model predictions or historical trends.
+In a more principled way, different problem statements appear in the literature, with the sequential nature of the data ignored and only a scarce theoretical analysis of convergence speed and possible quality improvements considered.

 \paragraph{Research gap}